-When bad things happen, they happen first to the body, then the emotions kick in, and then the brain starts to reprocess them.
+When bad things happen, they happen first to the body; then the emotions kick in; and then the brain starts to reprocess these events and emotions.
 You 'sleep on it', you think about it, you get support from friends & family, and after some time has passed, while you still remember the negative experience, you no longer feel upset about it.
 You can probably bring to mind some trauma in your life which you still remember clearly, but which you feel neutral about.
 You have peace with the memories.
 This is an example of the brain working the way it should.

 Sometimes, however, the reprocessing gets stuck, and you don't have peace.
 This is where EMDR comes in; it desensitizes and reprocesses negative memories and issues.
 EMDR is an excellent way of releasing the pain from the past, to free up your resources for the present and future.